A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

-AC shows a counterintuitive but plausible behaviour: While the initial errors are all nonnegative, cf. left magnification of AC in Fig.~\ref{fig:res:diff_init_error_y}, and larger initial state estimates are obtained for higher values of $k_\mathrm{x}$, cf. Eq.~\eqref{eq:initial_state_estiate_perturbation}, the feeding events change the order of the graphs, cf. center magnification and peak at around day~2.
+AC shows a counterintuitive but plausible behavior.
+On the one hand, the initial errors are all nonnegative, cf. the left inset for AC in Fig.~\ref{fig:res:diff_init_error_y}, and larger initial state estimates are obtained for higher values of $k_\mathrm{x}$, cf. Eq.~\eqref{eq:initial_state_estiate_perturbation}.
+On the other hand, the feeding events change the order of the graphs, cf. the center inset and peak at around day~2.
 This can be explained with the relative dominance of convection over kinetic creation terms in the mass balance of AC, cf. Eq.~\eqref{eq:R3-Core:x_ac}.
 At fixed influent concentrations $\xi_1$ of AC, the effective influent mass flow $c_1 (\xi_1 - x_1)\, u$ of AC increases with higher state values $x_1$.
-This phenomenon gradually vanishes after the feedings, as can be seen in the right magnification, where plots of increasing initial errors again result in higher estimates, although relative differences decrease over time (convergence).
+This phenomenon gradually vanishes after the feedings, as can be seen in the right inset, where plots of increasing initial errors again result in higher estimates, although relative differences decrease over time, which indicates convergence.

-All four considered initial estimates eventually result in about equal trajectories after an initial convergence of around 10 days, illustrated in Fig.~\ref{fig:res:L1_shares_init_errors_bestBoulkroune}.
+All four initial estimates eventually result in about equal trajectories after an initial convergence of around 10 days, as shown in Fig.~\ref{fig:res:L1_shares_init_errors_bestBoulkroune}.
 The decreasing dominance of feedings and associated convection terms of AC for higher initial errors is apparent at feeding events (in particular day 1 and 8), as well as the decreasing share of AC in total estimation errors.

-For Kalman filters, global convergence can generally not be guaranteed \cite{Daid.2021}.
+For Kalman filters, global convergence cannot be guaranteed in general \cite{Daid.2021}.
 This not only holds true for the EKF, which linearizes the nonlinear system locally, but also for higher-order approximations like the UKF \cite{Tuveri.2021}.
 While there exist strategies to increase the convergence robustness \cite{Kolas.2009,Perea.08202007}, most simulative studies consider only small initial perturbations \cite{Zhao.2015,Gopalakrishnan.2011}.
-However, even for nonlinear approaches such as MHE, local initial perturbations are often chosen \cite{Elsheikh.2021,Kramer.2005b} since the underlying arrival cost estimations are also based on linearizations \cite{LopezNegrete.2012}.
-In this light, the present MR-EKF shows a reasonable robustness against increasing initial errors, which can be attributed to the appropriate tuning as well as the use of both online and offline measurements.
+However, even for nonlinear approaches such as MHE, cf. Sec.~\ref{sec:res:mhe}, local initial perturbations are frequently chosen \cite{Elsheikh.2021,Kramer.2005b} since the underlying arrival cost estimations are often based on linearizations \cite{LopezNegrete.2012}.
+In this light, the MR-EKF shows a reasonable robustness against increasing initial errors, which can be attributed to the appropriate tuning as well as the use of both online and offline measurements.